Introduction

 Building a Debian package

-You can use the cargo-deb create in order to build a Debian package from source.
+You can use the cargo-deb crate in order to build a Debian package from source.
 Install it by:

 cargo install cargo-deb